XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/AvailDestinationTree.md

 ### Request Format

-The request does not require any elements empty request.
+The request does not require any elements - it's an empty request.